apidojo/api-documentation/source/index.html.md

 Welcome to the API Dojo documentation!
 You can use our APIs to access official live and structural data from lots of brands which are from various categories.

-We currently provide our services via <a href='https://rapidapi.com'>RapidAPI</a> only.
+We currently provide our services via <a href='https://rapidapi.com' target='_blank'>RapidAPI</a> only.
 You need to register an account on the market platform as developer or consumer to start using our APIs.
-Please have a look at <a href='https://docs.rapidapi.com/docs/basics-creating-a-project'>Creating a project</a> to get started.
+Please have a look at <a href='https://docs.rapidapi.com/docs/basics-creating-a-project'  target='_blank'>Creating a project</a> to get started.

 # Authentication